speechly/speechly/libraries/browser-ui/README.md

 # Speechly Browser UI components

 Speechly [UI components](https://docs.speechly.com/client-libraries/ui-components/) provide a ready made UI to integrate Speechly API to a web site or app.
 Speechly UI is built as Web Components that can be used in most browsers via CDN or npm.
+Push-to-talk button component integrates [browser-client](https://github.com/speechly/speechly/tree/main/libraries/browser-client) so you don't need to include it separately.

-If you want to build a custom interface for you web app, you may want to check out (browser-client](https://github.com/speechly/speechly/tree/main/libraries/browser-client) library for low-level access to Speechly API.
+If you want to build a custom interface for you web app, you may want to check out [browser-client](https://github.com/speechly/speechly/tree/main/libraries/browser-client) library for direct access to Speechly API.

 ## Usage